-where we have defined the \emph{link product} $\star$ (see Sec.~\ref{sec::LinOp} for more details) and added subscripts to emphasize what spaces the respective elements are defined on.
+where we have employed the \emph{link product} $\star$ (see Sec.~\ref{sec::LinOp} for more details) and added subscripts to emphasise what spaces the respective elements are defined on.
 As mentioned above, complete positivity of $\map{T}_{\inp\out}$ is equivalent to $T_{\inp\out} \geq 0$~\cite{chiribella09networks}.
-With this, the characterization of the map $\map{T}_{\inp\out}$ amounts to a characterization of the matrix $T_{\inp\out}$, which can be obtained via a projector, denoted by $\map{P}_{\inp\out}$.
-This characterization has also been given in Refs.~\cite{castro-ruiz_dynamics_2018, milz_resource_2022, simmons_higher-order_2022, hoffreumon_projective_2022} and is provided here in the notation we employ.\footnote{We remark that the characterisation presented in Ref.~\cite{castro-ruiz_dynamics_2018}{differs from ours since it} misses two terms that do not necessarily cancel out.}
+With this, the characterisation of the map $\map{T}_{\inp\out}$ amounts to a characterisation of the matrix $T_{\inp\out}$, which can be obtained via a projector, denoted by $\map{P}_{\inp\out}$.
+This characterisation has also been given in Refs.~\cite{castro-ruiz_dynamics_2018, milz_resource_2022, simmons_higher-order_2022, hoffreumon_projective_2022} and is provided here in the notation we employ.\footnote{We remark that the characterisation presented in Ref.~\cite{castro-ruiz_dynamics_2018} {differs from ours since it} misses two terms that do not necessarily cancel out.}

 \begin{theorem}[Transformation between affine sets: specialised Choi version] Let $\map{P}_\inp:\L(\H_\inp)\to\L(\H_\inp)$ and $\map{P}_\out:\L(\H_\out)\to\L(\H_\out)$ be linear projective maps and $\Scal_\inp \subseteq \L(\H_\inp) $ and $ \Scal_\out \subseteq \L(\H_\out)$ be affine sets defined by